Compressed Sensing for Capability Localization in Large Language Models: Conclusion

 \section{Conclusion}

-Our findings demonstrate that several high-level capabilities in LLMs are highly localized to small sets of attention heads.
-Across five models, we identify task-specific heads for four capabilities (mathematical reasoning, code generation, swearing, and rhyming) whose ablation substantially degrades performance on the corresponding task while largely preserving performance on unrelated tasks.
+Our findings demonstrate that several high-level capabilities in LLMs critically depend on small sets of attention heads.
+Across six models, we identify task-specific heads for four capabilities (mathematical reasoning, code generation, swearing, and rhyming) whose ablation substantially degrades performance on the corresponding task while largely preserving performance on unrelated tasks.

 We introduce an efficient, inference-only compressed-sensing–based method for identifying such heads, enabling reliable recovery with a small number of model evaluations.
 In addition, we find evidence for universal heads that contribute broadly across tasks, as well as scale-dependent patterns in how capabilities are localized.
 Together, these results provide insight into the functional organization of Transformer models and suggest new avenues for research into interpretability, model editing, and AI safety.